9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 Getting there

-Visitors can reach Utrecht in under 30 minutes from Amsterdam, by train, making it a super easy day trip.
+Visitors can easily reach Utrecht from Amsterdam in under 30 minutes by train, making it a super easy day trip.

 9. Paris